Sorry about the use of the word sh*t lately. I thought if I spelled it differently it would be less offensive.

 Halfway through season two.

-Partly because of David; mostly because of the word Schitt.
+Partly because of David; largely because of the word Schitt.

-Schitt’s Creek was definitely a show that needed to grow on us, but man, once it grew on us?
+Schitt’s Creek was definitely a show that needed to grow on us, but man, once it did?

 We felt like we needed a support group when it was over.

-So I wish for there to be a reboot (said in a Canadian accent) because I miss David.
+So I’d love to see a reboot (said in a Canadian accent).

 I miss The Jazzagals.